The Eye that Cries: History

 The Peruvian Commission of Truth and Reconciliation (CVR) filed a public report in 2003 where it spoke of the crimes that occurred during those two decades, and the rulings placed pressure on the Peruvian government to commemorate all of the victims.
 The CVR's extensive report stated that during those two decades of violence, 69,280 people had either died or disappeared, roughly 600,000 people became internal refugees, and 40,000 children became orphans.
 The truth commission also reported that the majority of the victims of the crimes were indigenous victims who lived in isolated highlands.
 The report stated that three out of four victims of the brutal crimes were indigenous, roughly 85 percent of all of the victims.
 The fact that the indigenous were one of the most marginalized groups in society and that they lived in highlands away from main cities made it easy for the crimes of the Senderos and the military officials to go unreported.
 Their marginalization and their isolation made this highly victimized group silent and they were powerless both against the guerrilla group and the government.

 Though the members of the Shining Path contributed to over half of the roughly 70,000 people killed during this twenty-year period, 41 members were still added to the names of the victims in The Eye That Cries memorial.
-The reason these members were added was due to an armed conflict that occurred in 1992 in Castro Castro prison.
+The reason these members were added was due to an armed conflict that occurred in 1992 in Miguel Castro Castro prison.
 Important leaders of the radical guerrilla were captured and imprisoned in Miguel Castro Castro penitentiary.
 In 1992 in Castro Castro, there was a military raid in which forty-one Senderos were targeted and killed during the span of four days.
 The names of those forty-one Senderos among the victims listed in The Eye That Cries would later cause a controversy since a large portion of the deaths had been at the hands of Senderos.
 Peruvians considered the Senderos to be terrorists as opposed to victims.